 Identifying signs of flying ant activity in Springtime

-To effectively defend your home against flying ant colonization, it's crucial to recognize the signs of their presence:
+To effectively defend your home against flying ant colonization, it's crucial to recognize the signs of their presence—especially if you’ve noticed recent increased activity from common pests around windows, mulch beds, or damp wood.

 Swarming behavior

 The most obvious sign is witnessing swarms of winged ants around your property.
-These swarms are often seen near windows, doors, or other entry points as they attempt to find their way outside.
+These swarms are often seen near windows, doors, or other entry points as they attempt to find their way outside—or when an indoor swarm forms because a mature nest or established colony is already inside a wall void.
+In some areas, homeowners even notice a flying carpenter ants swarm May after a stretch of warm, humid weather, which can feel like a sudden onslaught.

 Discarded wings

 After mating, flying ants shed their wings before establishing new colonies.
-Finding piles of discarded wings on windowsills or floors is a clear indicator that you have had recent flying ant activity.
+Finding piles of discarded wings on windowsills or floors is a clear indicator that you have had recent flying ant activity and that a new ant nest attempt may be underway.

 Ant trails